D1abol1cal/todolistapp_week2/README.md

 ## Features

 - **Task Management:** Add, edit, and delete tasks with ease.
-- **University Assignmetn:** Developed as part of a university assignment to demonstrate practical knowledge of REST API integration in Flutter.
+- **University Assignment:** Developed as part of a university assignment to demonstrate practical knowledge of REST API integration in Flutter.

 ## Screenshots